Grimlix/mlg_3/README.md

 It shows the distribution of the MSE for each spread value for the last epoch of the test dataset.

 ## K-fold cross-validation

-In k-fold cross-validation the dataset is split in K parts: k-1 parts are used during training and the remaining part is used for testing the generalization capabilities of the model.
-This method has the advantage of giving more consistent results than hold-out validation.
-In this notebook you are going to explore the behaviour of k-fold cross-validation by simulating datasets with diverse degrees of complexity.

 **Q1**.
 Determine where do we define all the above mentioned parameters.